EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Introduction

 \section{Introduction}

-Large Audio Language Models (LALMs) aim to empower machines with the ability to listen, understand, and reason from sound.
-While recent systems like Qwen2.5-Omni \citep{qwen2.5omni} and Kimi-Audio \citep{kimiaudio} have demonstrated impressive performance on various benchmarks, their capabilities degrade sharply when confronted with complex acoustic scenes involving overlapping events, faint signals, or fine-grained temporal cues.
+Large Audio Language Models (LALMs) aim to listen and understand from sound.
+While recent models like Qwen2.5-Omni~\citep{qwen2.5omni} and Kimi-Audio~\citep{kimiaudio} have demonstrated impressive performance on various benchmarks, their capabilities degrade sharply when confronted with complex acoustic scenes involving fine-grained temporal cues.

-We argue that this weakness comes mainly from upstream perception, not from downstream reasoning.
-As shown in Fig.~\ref{fig:perf_gap}, the gap between leading LALMs and humans is larger on perception-centric tasks than on reasoning-centric tasks.
-On MMSU, the model--human gap is 48.4 points in perception (42.8\% vs.\ 91.2\%) but only 13.3 points in reasoning.
-We refer to this pattern as the ``evidence bottleneck'': current LALMs are more limited by how well they preserve and represent acoustic evidence than by how well they reason over that evidence.
+We observe a gap between leading LALMs and human performance on perception-oriented tasks, which refer to acoustic entity extraction, and this gap is substantially larger than that on reasoning-oriented tasks, which need inference or composition over the extracted information (Fig.~\ref{fig:perf_gap}).
+On MMSU, the model--human gap reaches 48.4\% on perception, but only 13.3\% on reasoning.
+This pattern is counterintuitive: although as a prerequisite for downstream reasoning, perception is often expected to be the easier stage, it appears to be the dominant bottleneck for current LALMs.

-We attribute this evidence bottleneck to three common design choices in current LALMs.
-First, \textbf{reasoning-centric optimization}: post-training methods such as SFT and GRPO mainly improve how the model reasons over available evidence, but they cannot recover acoustic evidence that has already been lost upstream.
-Once task-relevant acoustic details are discarded in the encoder or interface, later stages can only work with the remaining signal.
-Second, \textbf{frequency information loss}: many encoders process spectrograms as 1D sequences, which weakens or removes frequency-localized cues that are important for non-speech audio.
-Third, \textbf{weak alignment interfaces}: existing dual-path systems often rely either on lossy temporal compression, such as Q-Former modules \citep{salmonn}, or on simple feature concatenation without a shared temporal coordinate \citep{gama}.
-Both choices make it harder for the LLM to use speech and non-speech evidence jointly.
+We refer to this pattern as the ``\textbf{evidence bottleneck}'': \textit{current LALMs are often more limited by how well they preserve and represent acoustic information than by how well they reason over that information}.
+We identify three common design choices that can exacerbate this evidence bottleneck: (1) \textbf{Reasoning-backend overemphasis}: many efforts optimize the downstream reasoning backend through better leverage SFT and RL, while paying less attention to whether the front-end supplies sufficient acoustic evidence.
+Such optimization can improve how to use acoustic information, but \textbf{cannot recover them} already discarded upstream.
+(2) \textbf{non-speech information loss}: many LALMs use speech-oriented encoders such as Whisper as the audio front-end.
+These encoders are optimized to preserve linguistic content, but can compress or discard non-speech acoustic cues that are crucial for general audio understanding.
+(3) \textbf{Weak alignment interfaces}: existing dual-path systems often rely either on lossy temporal compression, such as Q-Former modules~\citep{salmonn}, or on simple feature concatenation without a shared temporal coordinate~\citep{gama}.
+Both interfaces can make it difficult for the LLM to jointly use speech and non-speech evidence.